Tool and Usage

 Usage and audience

-Diamorphine is commonly used during learning.
+Diamorphine is commonly used for learning.
 Target users for this tool are security professionals.

 - + The source code of this software is available